Should parents who are locked up also be locked away from their kids?

 “The long-term impact of incarceration on children depends on a variety of factors, including their age,” said the authors of the study, entitled, The Intersection of Juvenile Justice and Early Childhood: How to Maximize Family Engagement.

-“Separation due to parental incarceration can affect the attachment between parent and child, which has been linked to poor child outcomes, including poor peer relationships and cognitive abilities.”
+The authors wrote that “separation due to parental incarceration can affect the attachment between parent and child, which has been linked to poor child outcomes, including poor peer relationships and cognitive abilities.”

-The researchers focused on methods authorities can take to improve the quality of family engagement, which they defined as “the systemic inclusion of family in activities that promote children’s development and overall well-being, including the planning, structure, implementation and evaluation of these activities.”
+The study focused on methods authorities can take to improve the quality of family engagement, which they defined as “the systemic inclusion of family in activities that promote children’s development and overall well-being, including the planning, structure, implementation and evaluation of these activities.”

 But there are many other models.

 Some programs have made headlines.
 The Middletown Press, a newspaper in Connecticut, reported on a program called Women Overcoming Recidivism Through Hard Work, or W.O.R.T.H.
 After a two-week orientation of the program, mentees choose a family member, teacher, or “other supportive person” for help.
 A counselor can share observations of a prisoner with the person chosen.
 The counselor and the chosen person can then offer feedback and brainstorm solutions, said the paper.

 Under the program, a counselor can share observations of a prisoner with the person chosen.
 The counselor and the chosen person can then offer feedback and brainstorm solutions, said the paper.